After many months of declining health, on November 1, 2020, Kenneth Ray Brewster died at home at the age of 87 in Locust Grove, Arkansas.

 COVID-19 guidelines and restrictions will be observed by practicing social distancing and wearing face coverings when necessary.

-To send sympathy gifts to the family or plant a tree in memory of Kenneth Ray Brewster, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Kenneth Ray Brewster, please visit our floral store.